Cerebral palsy support and care

 Cerebral palsy is the name for a group of lifelong conditions that affect movement and co-ordination, caused by a problem with the brain that occurs before, during or soon after birth.

-There are different types of cerebral palsy affecting the muscles including stiffness, spasms, uncontrolled movements, balance and coordination.
+There are different types of cerebral palsy affecting the muscles including stiffness, spasms, uncontrolled movements, balance problems and coordination issues.

 Ataxic cerebral palsy